 As the Birthplace of the Modern Shrimping Industry, what better way to celebrate our favorite crustacean than an interactive and informative tour of the waters surrounding Amelia Island.

 Amelia Island is home to a rare maritime forest ecosystem and unique array of flora and fauna and we are proud that both The Ritz-Carlton, Amelia Island

 boast staff Naturalists to expand your knowledge of eco-tourism.
 Their knowledgable tours offer keen insight into what makes our island so special.

 Amelia Island Adventure Camp is for kids age 9-12 who would enjoy an immersive nature and skill building experience.
 Kids learn Kayak skills, Paddleboarding, and go on nature tours finding dolphin and other wildlife.

 Your one stop shop for all things nature.
 Sign up for a nature tour, rent a fishing pole, purchase some binoculars, or visit with their local rescued critters.
-Whatever it is, the Nature Center at Omni Amelia Island Plantation has you covered!
+Whatever it is, the Nature Center at Omni Amelia Island Resort has you covered!